 Deduplication

-Firms appearing in multiple searches (e.g. a firm ranked for both "personal injury" and "business law" in the same city) were deduplicated by Google data_id.
-Each unique firm was scored once; market and practice area aggregates include the firm in every group it appeared in.
+Firms appearing in multiple searches (for example a firm ranked for both "personal injury" and "business law" in the same city) were deduplicated by Google data_id.
+Each unique firm was scored once; market and practice-area aggregates include the firm in every group it appeared in.

 Markets studied